 A survey conducted by YouGov showed that roughly 7 out of 10 consumers are not confident they understand what GMOs are and that this lack of knowledge may be driving overall uncertainty.
-As we know with all food and nutrition labels, many people think they know more than they actually do.
-Jimmy Kimmel sent a crew to a local farmer’s markets to ask people why they avoid GMOs and what the letters GMO stand for.
+As we know with all

 What Is GMO?

 GMO is short for “Genetically Modified Organism” and are created by using lab techniques to delete or alter particular sections of DNA.
 This will change specific characteristics of the organism which might sound like something from a sci-fi thriller, but it’s not so ominous.
-The goal behind genetically modifying plants is to bring together the most beneficial genes into one plant.
+That being said, the goal behind genetically modifying plants is to bring together the most beneficial genes into one plant.
 This creates the potential for more nutritious foods, increased crop yields, and reduced farm costs.
 GMOs are used for medical, environmental and commercial applications.
 About 90% of the scientific community claim that GMOs are fine for consumption, a view backed by The U.S. Food and Drug Administration, the World Health Organization and the American Medical Association.

 The first GMO product was a delayed-ripening tomato named Flavr Savr in the 1990s.
 The goal of this tomato was to extend its shelf life, but some challenged the safety of the tomatoes and it was pulled off the shelves in 1999.
 Since then, more and more people are growing weary of GMOs.
 Many studies have shown that about half of the population believe GMOs are generally unsafe and in 2016, federal law required uniform labeling of all food products containing any genetically modified ingredients.